Medicare Advantage

 • Changes to provider, ancillary, or facility contracts

-• Legislatively mandated coverage requirements
+• Federally mandated coverage requirements

 • Scheduled review of existing policies